United-Lands/UnitedDungeons/README.md

 `/ud` is the main command to use for players.
 The following subcommands for available by default:

-**Available from anywhere: **
+**Available from anywhere:**
 - `/ud warp <dungeonname>` - teleports the player to the dungeon of that name.
 If not an admin, players can only warp to dungeons that are toggled public.

 **Available when inside of a dungeon:**
-- `/ud info` - Shows information on the current dungeon
+- `/ud info` - shows information on the current dungeon
-- `/ud start` - Locks the dungeon.
+- `/ud start` - locks the dungeon.
 The players currently within its boundaries become the dungeon party.
-No other player can enter the dungeon until the lock timer expires, the dungeon is completed, the last party member leaves, or an admin overrides the lock. (*Note: the dungeon needs to be lockable, not already locked, and not on cooldown.*)
+No other player can enter the dungeon until the lock timer expires, the dungeon is completed, the last party member leaves, or an admin overrides the lock. (*Note: the dungeon needs to be lockable, not already locked, and not on cooldown*)
-- `/ud leave` - Lets players leave the dungeon party.
-When the last player leaves, the dungeon is unlocked.
+- `/ud leave` - lets players leave the dungeon party.
+When the last player leaves, the dungeon is unlocked
-- `/ud entrance` - Instantly teleports the player to the current dungeon's entrance/exit location.
+- `/ud entrance` - instantly teleports the player to the current dungeon's entrance/exit location

 ## Admin commands